cyriljohn147/Tech-buzz/README.md

 ### 4. Customization

 Easily customize the project to represent different colleges or streets.
-Modify the images, hotspots, and other elements to tailor the experience to the unique features of each location.
+Modify the images, hotspots, and other elements to tailor the experience t  o the unique features of each location.

 ### 5. Code Modularity